Posted: March 5, 2020

 Abdominoplasty (tummy tuck surgery) is an effective way to permanently address diastasis recti.
 During this procedure, the abdominal wall is stitched back together, serving the dual purpose of slimming and toning the waist while reattaching separated muscles for improved strength and reduced risks for herniation and chronic pain.

 In addition to addressing diastasis recti, tummy tuck surgery can be used to eliminate bulky, loose, and sagging skin from the belly.
 Fat removal further helps sculpt and tone the midsection, allowing the procedure to produce remarkable results.

-Tummy tuck surgery is typically included in post-bariatric and mommy makeover procedures because diastasis recti is often an issue after pregnancy or following weight gain.
-However, the procedure works well as a standalone option as well and may be suggested as such depending on your specific needs.
+Abdominoplasty is typically included in post-bariatric body contouring and mommy makeover procedures.
+The procedure works well as a standalone option as well and may be suggested as such depending on your specific needs.